This post has affliate links, read here how these work.

 Then every day you will do 2 things that will take 5 minutes tops.

-- Number 2: Put 10 small things you will be happier without in either your charity bag or your recycling bag or – if you must – your trash bin
+- #2: Put just 10 things you will be happier without in either your charity or recycling bag or – if you must – your trash bin

-Now these small things are all the clutter hiding in plain sight.
+Now these 10 things are ALL the clutter hiding in plain sight, you’re actually ready to let go of.

 Pens that don’t work.
 Old receipts.
 Dried up mascara.
 Junk mail.
 Solo socks.
 Lone gloves.